 Even though these chicken coop kits are not advertised as portable

-As mentioned by a number of buyers on Amazon the run is large enough for 2 - 3 chickens but the coop itself can sleep more like 4 - 5 chickens.
+As mentioned by a number of buyers online, the run is large enough for 2 - 3 chickens but the coop itself can sleep more like 4 - 5 chickens.
 One buyer with 4 - 5 chickens who bought this coop previously bolted on an additional run.

 - Rhode Island Reds